Plechelm: Veneration

 Plechelm was greatly honored at Sint Odiliënberg, and Ruramonde.
-With the invasion of the Normans in the middle of the ninth century, the relics of Wiro, Plechelm, and Otger were moved to Utrecht.
+Following the Norman invasion in the middle of the ninth century, the relics of Wiro, Plechelm, and Otger were moved to Utrecht.
 Plechelm was canonized by Pope Agapetus II about 950.
-In 954 Bishop Balderic of Utrecht had the relics of Plechelm transferred to the Basilica of St. Plechelm in Oldenzaal which he had built to enshrine the remains.
+In 954, Bishop Balderic of Utrecht had the relics of Plechelm transferred to the Basilica of St. Plechelm in Oldenzaal, which he had built to enshrine the remains.